utrustdev/utrust-for-magento1/README.md

 ## License

-The Utrust for Magento 1 plugin is maintained with :purple_heart: by the Utrust development team, and is available to the public under the GNU GPLv3 license.
+The xMoney Crypto for Magento 1 plugin is maintained with :purple_heart: by the xMoney development team, and is available to the public under the GNU GPLv3 license.
 Please see [LICENSE](https://github.com/utrustdev/magento1/blob/master/LICENSE) for further details.

 &copy; Utrust 2019